lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log(Reflect.ownKeys(obj)) // -> [ '3', 'x1', 'x0', Symbol(sym1) ]
 ```

-#### Deep clone an object
+#### Deep Clone An Object

-As we all know, primitive values are copied by value, assigning or passing them will create a copy of the value; Objects
+As we all know, primitive values are copied by value, assigning or passing them
-are copied by reference, assigning or passing them will create a reference to the original object.
+will create a copy of the value; Objects are copied by reference, assigning or
+passing them will create a reference to the original object.

-So, if we assign an object to a variable, any modification on that variable will affect the original object.
+So, if we assign an object to a variable, any modification on that variable will
+affect the original object:

 ```js
 const prim1 = 1